Print

 Other foods

-Fish, such as tinned sardines in spring water, tinned tuna and tinned salmon (take care with any fish bones) can be offered as a treat occasionally but please avoid feeding fish constantly because this is not a complete diet.
-Cooked meat such as boiled chicken may also be offered occasionally, but please ensure there are no cooked bones, onions/onion sauces or other toxic substances present (see below).
-As mentioned above, raw meat and bones carry bacteria that can make both animals and humans ill and so are not recommended.
-However, if you do decide to feed your cat any raw meat or raw bones, it is recommended that you choose only human-grade raw meat and bones.
+If you do decide to feed your cat any raw meat or raw bones, it is recommended that you choose only human-grade raw meat and bones.
 You should avoid raw meat products marketed as pet food (pet meat/pet mince/pet rolls and bone products), sausages, sausage meat and cooked manufactured meats as they can contain sulphite preservatives.
 There have been many pet food safety incidents linked to sulphite preservative-induced thiamine (Vitamin B1) deficiency, which can be fatal.
-See this article for more information.

 Cats may also be offered a small amount of finely-cut vegetable matter.
 It is important to remember that cats are ‘obligate carnivores’, and they do not have some special enzymes and body processes which other animals have to digest and convert plant nutrients.
 This means that they cannot utilise plant-based foods in the same way that dogs and many other animals can.
 See this article for more information on cats’ special dietary needs

-Toxic foods
+Harmful foods

-Do not ever feed the following substances as they are toxic to cats (note this is not a complete list): alcohol, onions, onion powder, garlic, chocolate, coffee or caffeine products, mouldy or spoiled foods or compost, avocado, bread dough, yeast dough, grapes, raisins, sultanas (including in Christmas cakes etc), currants, nuts (including macadamia nuts), fruit stones or ‘pits’ (e.g. mango seeds, apricot stones, avocado stones), fruit seeds, corncobs, tomatoes, mushrooms, cooked bones, small pieces of raw bone, fatty trimmings/fatty foods, salt and roughly-cut vegetables.
+Do not ever feed the following substances as they can be harmful to cats (note this is not a complete list): alcohol, onions, onion powder, garlic, chocolate, coffee or caffeine products, mouldy or spoiled foods or compost, avocado, bread dough, yeast dough, grapes, raisins, sultanas (including in Christmas cakes etc), currants, nuts (including macadamia nuts), fruit stones or ‘pits’ (e.g. mango seeds, apricot stones, avocado stones), fruit seeds, corncobs, tomatoes, mushrooms, cooked bones, small pieces of raw bone, fatty trimmings/fatty foods, salt and roughly-cut vegetables.

 Also ensure your pet cat doesn’t have access to string wrappings around rolled roasts or absorbent pads found under meat when wrapped on trays.